 - For each pound of chicken thighs you plan to cook, add one cup of liquid to the inner pot (water, broth, sauce, etc.)

-- From frozen: Set the pot to high for 20 minutes and follow up with a natural pressure release.
+- From frozen: Set the pot to HIGH for 18-20 minutes and follow up with a natural pressure release.

-- From fresh: Set the pot to high for 20 minutes and follow up with a quick release.
+- From fresh: Set the pot to HIGH for 12 minutes and follow up with a quick release.

 Drumsticks and bone-in chicken cuts can take a little longer to cook, but they are oh-so-worth-it.
 As one of the cheapest cuts out there, you can really get a lot of meat for your dollar!
 Plus, bone-in, skin-on cuts are famous for their rich flavour and awesome mouthfeel.
 The Instant Pot makes mastering this recipe simple, fun, and highly rewarding.

-- For chicken: Cook on high pressure with 1.5 cups of liquid (water, broth, tomato-based sauce, BBQ, etc.) for 15 minutes and follow up with a natural pressure release for 2-3 minutes before performing a quick release.
+- For chicken: Cook on HIGH pressure with 1.5 cups of liquid (water, broth, tomato-based sauce, BBQ, etc.) for 12 minutes and follow up with a natural pressure release for 2-3 minutes before performing a quick release.